 - financial management

-- ensuring our quality and environmental management systems comply with ISO 9001 and ISO 14001 standards
+- ensuring our environmental management system complies with the ISO 14001 standard

 - property and security management